 Medications to avoid

 Several medications are known to delay stomach emptying.
-People who are experiencing gastroparesis should tell their doctor about all the medications they are taking.
+People who are experiencing gastroparesis should tell their doctor about all the medications they are taking prior to diagnosis.

-In severe cases, people who are unable to take any food or liquids due to gastroparesis may require a feeding tube.
-Alternatively, a gastric venting tube may be used to relieve pressure in the stomach.
+In severe cases, people who cannot take any food or liquids due to gastroparesis may require a feeding tube.
+Alternatively, a doctor may suggest a gastric venting tube to relieve pressure in the stomach.

 The outlook for people with gastroparesis varies and depends on the cause and severity of the condition.